yassineAllali/mur-magique-front/README.md

 # how to run

-- npm i -g express json-server json-server auth
-- npm i
+- npm install
-- json-server-auth mock-data.json
-- npm run start
+- npm start

 ---